dagiteferi/dagiteferi/README.md

                                                    - 👋 Hi, I’m @dagiteferi

 I have heard about programming for the first time when my ICT explained to me how coding is used in software.
-But in high school, when I developed numerous websites using HTML, CSS, and JS(REACT, NODE ,EXPRESS JS) and mangoDb , mySql systems using C++, that's when I really realized it was my passion .
+But in high school, when I developed numerous websites using HTML, CSS, and JS(REACT, NODE ,EXPRESS JS) and mongoDb , mySql systems using C++, that's when I really realized it was my passion .
 I made the decision to educate myself.
 Now that numerous online courses and numerous real-world projects have been accomplished.

 <table>
   <tr>